Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### SRT's Default FileCC Algorithm {#default-fileCC}

-SRT's default FileCC algorithm is a modified version of the UDT's native congestion control algorithm {{GuAnAO}}, {{GHG04b}}
+SRT's default FileCC algorithm is a modified version of the UDT native congestion control algorithm {{GuAnAO}}, {{GHG04b}}
 designed for a bulk data transfer over networks with a large bandwidth-delay product (BDP).
 It's a hybrid Additive Increase